top of page

 Aikido needs the leadership of a teacher and senior students to thrive more than other martial arts because it is not competitive.
 At the same time, the purpose of training in any martial art is to build the student's discernment, confidence, and sense of empowerment.
 And we live in a cultural moment that increasingly mistrusts authority for good reasons.

 Fundamentally, the power you give a teacher or senior student is yours to give, it is only a good idea to give it when it is to your benefit, and you can revoke it at any time.
 While on the mat, do consider whether or not you are open and letting the teacher and more senior students teach you.
-This attitude of openness to learning, or beginner's mind, is the most important part of training.
+This attitude of openness to learning, in Japanese it is called shoshin, or "beginner's mind," is absolutely the most important part of training.
 It comes from the student.
-I cannot demand it, and it cannot be replaced by customs or etiquette.
+A teacher cannot demand it, and it cannot be replaced by customs or etiquette.

-We do use two customs to encourage that openness.
-On the mat, we call the teacher "sensei," which simply means "teacher" in Japanese but is a mild honorific--it connotes respect for teaching.
+We use two customs to encourage that openness.
+On the mat, we call the teacher "sensei," which simply means "teacher" in Japanese but is an honorific--it connotes respect for teaching.
 After the sensei demonstrates, either to the group or one-on-one, students bow to them.
-These two customs do not replace an open attitude but they can be a good reminder.
+These two customs do not replace an open attitude, but they can be a good reminder.

 These two customs have been abused millions of times, in many communities of practice.
 If bowing to an authority figure or calling the teacher sensei brings up discomfort in you, that is understandable in this moment.
 Come talk to me about it.